Skip to main content

 • A sub-domain

-What option should I chose on the 'add target' modal?
+What option should I choose on the 'add target' modal?

 How you choose to add your target will affect what we scan and the license we use.